Topic: DMD0224

 Number of Elements is the number of consecutive elements in the memory block to read.

-Into Local selects the beginning location in the local PLC to store the data from the read operation.
+Into Local selects the beginning location in the local CPU to store the data from the read operation.
 This location must be the same data type and have the same element size as the specified Read From Remote into Local data location.
 For example you can read from WY (Signed Word) into N (Signed Word) but you cannot read from WY (Signed Word) into V (Unsigned Word).

 The remaining fields are to help you maintain the size limitations of the instruction.
 These fields validate immediately as you make changes in the editor.
 Current is the number of bytes in the read request currently being edited, Others is the number of bytes in the read requests already in this instruction, New Size is the total number of bytes of all the read requests in this instruction (including the one currently being edited), and Bytes Remaining is the number of bytes of the 1000 byte limit remaining for read requests in this instruction.